halc1en/nemesis_helper/README.md

 Interactive player aid for Nemesis board game

-## JSON format for reference screen
+## JSON format

-A tree of JSON files is used.
+A tree of JSON files is used to describe app's menus.
 See description below and examples in `examples/` folder.

 ### Root JSON